My main Flat Earth Post became, as I edited it multiple times, a bit hard to follow. So I'm making this to replace it.

 Above that but still below us is Sheol/Hades/Hell.
 I believe if you could walk around Sheol you would literally see foundations and pillars holding up what's above.

 I'm glad that Flat Earthers understand how the Hebrew Bible does not use cosmological terms with our modern meanings.
 That includes that "Earth" (Erets in Hebrew) is not the name of a Planet in the Hebrew Bible.
-But also I should point out that Olam is the Hebrew word for World or Universe but also means Age/Eon.
+But also I should point out that Olam is not the Hebrew word for World or Universe but rather means Age/Eon.
+Tebel is the word for world.

 In Genesis 1 every time you see "Earth" and pretty much every time you see "land" in the Hebrew they are the same word.
 (And amazingly I saw recently even KJV onliers that hate checking the Hebrew could tell The Bible uses those words as synonyms.)
 That includes when in Genesis 1 it distinctly separates the land from the sea.